ClanCats/Hydrahon/README.md

 ### Selecting

-And finally fetch the data.
+And finally, fetch the data.

 ```php
 $people->select()->get();